22 Latest Social Media Trends That You Should You Follow in 2023

 Brands to Continue Investing in Influencer Marketing

-Bigger brands are expected to collaborate with micro-influencers and niche bloggers to bring inclusivity and transparency in their marketing efforts.
+Bigger brands are expected to collaborate with micro-influencers and niche bloggers to bring inclusivity and transparency to their marketing efforts.
 This also means that brands will be cautious in choosing influencers and crackdown imposters thriving on fake followers.

 When it comes to endorsing branded products or services, influencers can no longer get away with posting pictures of themselves with the product.
-They also need to put equal efforts in content creation for brands, focusing more on long-form content, how-to videos, demos, and photo stories.
+They also need to put equal efforts into content creation for brands, focusing more on long-form content, how-to videos, demos, and photo stories.

 Social media channels are now offering exclusive monetization options for influencers to support them in securing their future as they work hard to leverage brands.
 Many social media platforms like Facebook and Youtube have launched a paid subscription model for followers to get exclusive content is a new social media trend today.